Dyspareunia

 Treatment

-Your treatment choices will depend on the specific causes of your pain and may include several different approaches.
-A gynaecologist will work with you to develop a care plan that is specific to your needs.
-You care plan may include any of the following.
+Treatment choices depend on the specific causes of pain and may include several approaches.
+A gynaecologist will work with you to develop a care plan specific to your needs.
+Your care plan may include any of the following:

 Anesthetics

-If you have pain upon entry, a special numbing cream might be prescribed to use around the opening of the vagina.
+If you have pain upon entry, a special numbing cream may be prescribed for use around the opening of the vagina.

 Lubricants